We deliver expert technical SEO services that help your website get higher rankings.

 So what’s the best way to structure a website for the best technical SEO results?
 Nothing groundbreaking, it’s simple – to use a flat and organized site structure.
 A flat structure, if you’re not aware, simply means that all of the pages at the site should only be a few links away from each other – making it super simple for search engines to crawl the whole site.

-Crawling, rendering and indexing is how search engines find, see and index a website – that makes it pretty important in the grand scheme of things.
+Crawling, rendering and indexing is how search engines find, see and index a website – that makes it pretty important!

 So, if you’ve got some issues covering indexing issues, now is the time to find them, address them and fix them to keep on top of your technical SEO game.
 There are three main ways to spot indexing issues, starting with the Coverage Report found in Google Search Console.
 The report is fantastic for keeping site owners up to date with any indexing or rendering issues and should always be the place to start.

 Screaming Frog, despite the peculiar name, is one of the best and most popular crawlers used globally.
 Once any issues picked up from Search Console have been solved, running it through the software is a great idea.
 Finally, Ahrefs offers a great SEO site audit tool, giving great visual representations on the overall SEO health of the site including page loading, HTML issues and a percentage health score.

 It’s rare that sites struggle with homepage indexing, instead, the real problems come with those deep pages further away from the homepage.